 When I got home with my prize, I rushed to my room and opened the box.
 The figure seemed huge compared to the kits I was used to building, though simple to assemble… a definite plus at that stage in my modeling experience.
 I can’t recall much detail about the kit, other than the Mummy was undeniably Kharis.
 I don’t remember what color plastic it was molded in, or how good the quality was.
 I just remember the joy of building it.

-Now, some thirty-seven years later, those Aurora monsters are hot collector’s items, going for thirty to fifty dollars, unbuilt.
+monsters are hot collector’s items, going for thirty to fifty dollars, unbuilt.
 Companies such as Polar Lights have issued their own versions of those kits, and high-quality resin and vinyl monster kits abound.
-These kits, especially the latter, are so far above the old Auroras in terms of quality and accuracy that comparing the two is akin to comparing a ’78 Ford Pinto to a brand-new Mercedes S-class.
+These kits, especially the latter, are so far above the old Aurora in terms of quality and accuracy that comparing the two is akin to comparing a ’78 Ford Pinto to a brand-new Mercedes S-class.
 I just wish I could afford them.
+Auroras

 Yes, the new kits are better in terms of quality, better in terms of accuracy, better in terms of choice of subject matter.
 The only thing they don’t do better is inspire joy and wonder in the mind of an eight-year-old boy.